nodejitsu/handbook/book.md

 hundreds of open-source Node.js projects.
 If you have used Node.js, you've probably used some of the projects we've helped create.

-You can find a list of our open source projects at <http://github.com/nodejitsu>.
+You can find our open source projects at <https://github.com/nodejitsu>, <https://github.com/flatiron> and <https://github.com/nodeapps>.

 ## What Is Nodejitsu?